lindemer/baldr/README.md

 	$ morse create baldr.
 	This will create a folder in your Home directory called ~/baldr with some MORSE simulation files in it, and it will also add a line to the ~/.morse/config file to identify the name "baldr" as a MORSE simulation.

-4. Download this repository and replace all the contents of the new ~/baldr folder with the contents of the repository you just downloaded.
+4. Clone this repository and replace all the contents of the new ~/baldr folder with the contents of the repository you just downloaded.

 5. To run the MORSE component of the simulator, use the command:
 	$ morse run baldr